 Polar’s Flow web and phone apps work in conjunction with the watch to provide details on your activities, how hard you’re training and what you should be doing to improve your fitness levels.
 It also tracks your daily activity, giving a percentage readout.

-Unlike bike-specific GPS units, the Ignite can be used to track swimming, running and any other type of activity.
+Unlike bike-specific GPS units, the smartwatch can be used to track swimming, running and any other type of activity.

 Touted to have a 17-hour training time battery life, the watch should last for five days in watch mode with continuous heart rate monitor activated.